NanoComp/harminv/README.md

 ## Program Usage

-The usage of the harminv program is described by its man page (`man harminv`), included in the installation below.
+The usage of the harminv program is described by [the harminv man page](http://ab-initio.mit.edu/harminv/harminv-man.html) (`man harminv`), included in the installation below.
 To briefly summarize, it takes a sequence of numbers (real or complex) from standard input and a range of frequencies to search and outputs the frequencies it